nrkorte/McGraw-Bot/README.md

 Disclaimer:
  - I do NOT condone cheating.
 This program was built after my class was complete using old homeworks that were finished manually by me.

+Edit:
+New beta for using a JSON file to store questions in a question bank is uploaded.
+Usage is the same as the main python program except you will run "./json_runner" to run the program instead of "./admin".
+Additionally, you can run "./clear_bank" to empty the JSON file.
+This is a beta and I don't have access to McGraw Hill, so any problems will need to put up in an issue with a clear and concise resolution.
+Thanks!